-- Auto Lane Change: Moves Model 3 into an adjacent lane when you engage the turn signal and Autosteer is active (see Auto Lane Change on page 105). - Navigate on Autopilot: Actively guides Model 3 from a highway's on-ramp to off-ramp, including performing lane changes, navigating interchanges, automatically engaging the turn signal, and taking the correct exit (see Navigate on Autopilot on page 106). - Autopark: Parks Model 3, either parallel or perpendicularly (see Autopark on page 118). - Summon: Moves Model 3 forward or backward, even while you're outside the vehicle.
-This is useful for parking in tight parking spots (see Summon on page 120). - Smart Summon: Moves Model 3 out of a parking space and through more complex environments, maneuvering around obstacles and other vehicles, to meet you or go to a predetermined target (see Smart Summon on page 122).
+- Auto Lane Change: Moves Model 3 into an adjacent lane when you engage the turn signal and Autosteer is active (see Auto Lane Change on page 107). - Navigate on Autopilot: Actively guides Model 3 from a highway's on-ramp to off-ramp, including performing lane changes, navigating interchanges, automatically engaging the turn signal, and taking the correct exit (see Navigate on Autopilot on page 108). - Autopark: Parks Model 3, either parallel or perpendicularly (see Autopark on page 121). - Actually Smart Summon Moves Model 3 out of a parking space and through more complex environments, maneuvering around obstacles and other vehicles, to meet you or go to a predetermined target (see Summon on page 123).